The Journey so far...

 The year ended with tours in Scandinavia, Eastern Europe and the customary December run of London, Paris, Amsterdam, and Koln with the band playing a fiery set of recent material.
 Remarkably, the band’s main 17 song set featured only two pre-2000 songs, as well as brand new material, a sure sign of the band’s forward momentum - and with their ticket sales up everywhere.
 Then, at Christmas, manager Tommy Tee died suddenly and unexpectedly.
 This was a major shock to everyone in and around the band, not only because as he ran all aspects of the band's affairs but also as a major part of the NMA family and history since 1982.

 After such a hectic year, the following months were always going to be relatively quiet, with just a few shows, rather more of the semi-acoustic Justin and Dean duo concerts and a handful of Festivals while the band began thinking about their next project.
-Consciously looking for something new, after two convincing ‘great rock band recorded live in a studio’ albums, the project was much disrupted.
-Firstly Nelson decided to finally leave the band for personal family reasons after 22 years of service.
+Consciously looking for something new, after two convincing ‘rock band recorded live in a studio’ albums, the project was much disrupted.
+Firstly, Nelson decided to finally leave the band for personal family reasons after 22 years of service.
 This was entirely amicable on both sides and was only revealed some months after everyone in the band knew.
 Then, days after Nelson's final gig, a fire started in the furniture outlet next door to the band's Bradford base and destroyed their whole studio set-up.
 No one was injured and the band were even able to salvage some of their touring gear from inside charred flight-cases, but a huge amount of equipment and archive material was destroyed.
 Rebuilding was quick and within three months the studio was up and running with the band busy working through auditions for a new bassist.
 After a long process, they chose Ceri Monger, a young multi-instrumentalist from a musical family in Essex.
 Then, misfortune struck again after Ceri's first gig with the band, with the theft of most of the band's guitars and other items from a van.
 Despite this (and with generous help from friends and other bands) the band got through a busy Festival season and finally began work on the long-promised and much-awaited new album.

 Promising something 'very different' from the last few albums, the band delivered “Between Dog And Wolf”, a rich, musical, multi-layered work with a strong overall atmosphere.
 It was mixed in his Los Angeles studio by Joe Barresi, best known for work with Tool, Queens Of The Stoneage, Bad Religion and Soundgarden - another in the long list of A-listers eager to work with NMA.
 The album was released in September 2013 to surprised and glowing reviews and the band’s highest chart positions in twenty years and the accompanying tour, was described as watching ‘a completely reinvented and rejuvenated band’.
 A special 106 page magazine featuring articles about the band past and present accompanied the release, with an attached flexi-disc of the “March In September” single (an echo of the flexi-disc that accompanied their first release 30 years before).